San Francisco Itinerary for 1, 2, and 3-day visits with options to adapt it to your interests and enjoy this fun city with great food and lots to do.

 - Go to Crissy Field and walk the Golden Gate Promenade; it has gorgeous views of the Golden Gate Bridge, the Bay, and city skyline — and it’s free.

-- Check the lists of sights in the Create Your Own San Francisco Itinerary section and find something you’d rather do.
+- Check the lists of sights in the Customize Your Itinerary section below and find something you’d rather do.

 Best Time to Visit San Francisco

-Weather-wise, mid September through mid November are the best.
-The summer fog (nature’s air conditioner) has stopped rolling in and the winter rains haven’t yet started.
-The rest of the year, the weather is mixed: some days are sunny and gorgeous, some are rainy or foggy.
+Weather-wise, mid-September through mid-November is best.
+The summer fog (nature’s air conditioner) doesn’t roll in as often and the winter rains haven’t yet started.
+The rest of the year, the weather is mixed: there are often gorgeous, sunny days in winter and overcast, chilly days in summer.

 The coldest winter I ever saw was the summer I spent in San Francisco.Attributed (without confirmation) to Mark Twain